zotonic/zotonic/doc/ref/modules/mod_mqtt.rst

 Topics starting with ``//`` are directly mapped to the central broker’s topic tree, without the slashes.
 For example ``//public`` corresponds to ``public``

-In the browser, topics starting with a ``/`` are relayed to the sites’s central broker, and any topic without a prefixed ``/`` are routed within the browser.
+In the browser, topics starting with a ``/`` are relayed to the sites’s central broker, and any topic without a prefixed ``/`` is routed within the browser.

 In Erlang, any topic not starting with ``//`` will be prefixed with the site’s topic root.